-A grass-roots event that began in 2002 with 50 women who responded to a call to build a Habitat for Humanity house for a single mother has blossomed into an annual event in its fifteenth year: Women’s Service Day.
+A grass-roots event that began in 2002 with 50 women who responded to a call to build a Habitat for Humanity house for a single mother has blossomed into an annual event: Women’s Service Day.
 The spirit of giving—time, talent, and donations—in the West Michigan community is alive and growing.

 The planning crew focuses the day of service to women and children on these goals: